-18.09 Once the top 3 candidates are determined based upon their raw scores (written and practical scenario test), the Promotional Board Training Bureau will issue additional points based upon departmental service as outlined below.
-Additionally, the Promotional Board Training Bureau will consider the following factors: job performance evaluations, disciplinary actions, working out of classification, college degrees, additional training courses, and certifications in ranking the top 3 candidates.
-The Promotion Board Training Bureau will review the college degrees, additional training courses, and certifications to determine whether consideration will be given.
-Additionally, the Emergency Services Director Fire Chief reserves the right to interview the top 3 candidates.
+18.09 - Once the top 3 candidates are determined based upon their raw scores (written and practical scenario test), the Promotional Board will issue additional points based upon departmental service as outlined below.
+Additionally, the Promotional Board will consider the following factors: job performance evaluations, disciplinary actions, working out of classification, college degrees, additional training courses, and certifications in ranking the top 3 candidates.
+The Promotion Board will review the college degrees, additional training courses, and certifications to determine whether consideration will be given.
+Additionally, the Emergency Services Director reserves the right to interview the top 3 candidates.

-NOTE: Ties based upon raw scores will be broken by applying years of service points for Driver/Engineer or Rescue Sergeant promotions and by years of service and years of rank points for Officer promotions.
-In the event there is still a tie, the Promotional Board Training Bureau will consider the resumes of the tied employees.
+NOTE: Ties based upon raw scores will be broken by applying years of service points for Driver/Engineer promotions and by years of service and years of rank points for Officer promotions.
+In the event there is still a tie, the Promotional Board will consider the resumes of the tied employees.